-Many new faces were seen at the club, including members from the Croydon CC which had ceased to exist, including T Rothwell.
-J Christie, T Hammond, H Tovey, and before the end of the 1920 season the first XI, included C Potter-Irwin (captain), Gilly Reay, F O P Harrison, G Windsor, T P Rothwell, T R Hammond, H Tovey, and R W Bulfield, who had proved themselves to be suitable opposition for most opponents.
+Many new faces were seen at the club, including members from the Croydon CC which had ceased to exist, including T Rothwell, J Christie, T Hammond and H Tovey.
+The first XI, included C Potter-Irwin (captain), Gilly Reay, F O P Harrison, G Windsor, T P Rothwell, T R Hammond, H Tovey and R W Bulfield who had proved themselves to be suitable opposition for most opponents.
 The cricket week again became a feature of the season, and strong opposition was encountered from Stoics, Wanderers, Surrey Club and Ground, and the MCC, etc. The outstanding day being the Presidents’ Day that always included some well-known players, such as Hobbs, Fender, Stevens, Valentine, Marriott, Taylor (S African captain) and others who come readily to mind.
-Particularly, Rev F H Gillingham, who’s first recorded appearance at Beddington, was as far back as 1894, when he helped our opponents to score 153 for their first wicket.
+Particularly, Rev F H Gillingham, whose first recorded appearance at Beddington was as far back as 1894, when he helped our opponents to score 153 for their first wicket.

 The 1921 season was memorable by reason of the wonderfully fine weather and the long period of drought, which caused a ban on the watering of sports grounds.
-This led to some fiery wickets at times, and may have contributed to the fact that only four games were drawn, while eleven were won and eleven lost.
+This led to some fiery wickets at times and may have contributed to the fact that only four games were drawn, while eleven were won and eleven lost.
 Bulfield recalls a plaintive request from an opposing captain that Gilly Reay should not be allowed to bowl so fast.
 For the second season in succession, Gilly headed both bowling and batting averages, while R S Collins, brother of the one-time captain of Australia, who had joined this season, established himself as an admirable all round cricketer.
-T R Hammond was however the most consistent batsman on the side and one innings against Spencer calls for special mention.
-Beddington were faced with the seemingly daunting task of obtaining 213 runs in just under 90 minutes, for victory, they were actually made in 80 minutes, with Hammond contribution being 107 runs in forty five minutes, including one six and 21 fours.
+T R Hammond was however the most consistent batsman in the side and one innings against Spencer calls for special mention.
+Beddington were faced with the seemingly daunting task of obtaining 213 runs in just under 90 minutes for victory.
+They were actually made in 80 minutes, with Hammond’s contribution being 107 runs in forty five minutes, including one six and 21 fours.
 He was ably assisted in a big first wicket stand with H Tovey.

-Beddington who are under the leadership of the successful all-rounder F O P Harrison have increased their playing strength by the inclusion of H L Hancock a fine left hand opening bat, and Capt.
-M C Nicholson who has had a lot of experience of Indian Army Cricket, and as G M Reay is available, they ought to have a successful Season.
+Beddington who are under the leadership of the successful all-rounder F O P Harrison have increased their playing strength by the inclusion of H L Hancock, Capt.
+M C Nicholson (who has had a lot of experience of Indian Army Cricket) and if G M Reay is available, they ought to have a successful season.
 In the opening game against Purley, Beddington declared at 139 for five, but the visitors managed to save the game at 85 for nine, Gilly Reay taking 6 wickets for 42 runs.

-Gilly Reay had returned to club cricket at Beddington under the captaincy of F O P Harrison who finished the season with14 wins, six defeats with eight drawn games and during the “week” the club had the satisfaction of winning the matches against Surrey Club and Ground and the President’s strong eleven.
+Gilly Reay had returned to club cricket at Beddington under the captaincy of F O P Harrison who finished the season with 14 wins, six defeats with eight drawn games.
+During the “week” the club had the satisfaction of winning the matches against Surrey Club and Ground and the President’s strong eleven.
 Gilly once again had a great season, taking exactly 100 wickets at the cost of 9.86 runs per wicket, and was well supported by Harrison, Bulfield, and Collins.
 Bulfield secured 8 wickets for 41 runs against Mitcham, and 7 wickets for 11 runs against Streatham.
 N Hancock, who had followed his brother H L Hancock, into the club, headed the batting averages of 25.6 runs scoring a total of 640 runs.

-In July 1924, the 1st and 2nd XIs were beaten by Mitcham and the 1st Xl lost to Wanderers, all down to poor catching, from the bowling of Gilly Reay.
+In July 1924, the 1st and 2nd XIs were beaten by Mitcham and the 1st Xl lost to Wanderers.
+All down to poor catching from the bowling of Gilly Reay.
 Against Surrey Club and Ground Beddington won very easily by 130 runs.
-The outstanding feature of the match was the all-round performances of E Collins and Gilly Reay who besides batting splendidly for 60 to 54 runs respectively, both bowled finely.
-Collins taking 5 wickets for 28 and Reay taking 5 for 38, Reay hit three sixes in his innings, two of them being tremendous hits.
+The outstanding feature of the match was the all-round performances of E Collins and Gilly Reay who besides batting splendidly for 60 and 54 runs respectively, both bowled finely.
+Collins taking 5 wickets for 28 and Reay taking 5 for 38.
+Reay hit three sixes in his innings, two of them being tremendous hits.
 Beddington totalled 221 runs, Surrey CG 91 runs.
-Roll of Merit for August went to H L Hancock 71 runs Beddington v Alleyn Old boys.
+Roll of Merit for August went to H L Hancock, 71 runs Beddington v Alleyn Old boys.

 The club was now in possession of two grounds, and four elevens were turning out each week, a little crowded in the lesser thatched Pavilion.
-Results were on the same lines of 1924, but unfortunately Hammond the keeper had fallen victim to golf fever, made irregular appearances.
+Results were on the same lines of 1924, but unfortunately Hammond the keeper had fallen victim to golf fever and made irregular appearances.
 Ian Mason then succeeded to that position and maintained a very high standard.
-Mason was a very jovial man and his substantial figure always caught the eye when he was behind the stumps, and his habit of having a piece of steak inside his inner gloves often caused a certain amount of distress in the dressing room after hot day in the field, however the dogs enjoyed it.
+Mason was a very jovial man and his substantial figure always caught the eye when he was behind the stumps.
+His habit of having a piece of steak inside his inner gloves often caused a certain amount of distress in the dressing room after hot day in the field, however the dogs enjoyed it!
 The second XI under the ever popular captaincy of Harry Rapley, with T P Rothwell as vice-captain fully maintained the prestige of the club.
 Their stock bowler was B Johnson, an old pre-war member who kept up his medium pace deliveries all through the innings.
-He rarely failed to secure a bag of wickets and a bowler of his class was of great value to the second XI He did appear once or twice in the Beddington 1st XI.
+He rarely failed to secure a bag of wickets and a bowler of his class was of great value to the second XI.
+He did appear once or twice in the Beddington 1st XI.

 The club started using the back pitch and four sides were turning out each week.
-A great loss to the Beddington Club was that of F O P Harrison who went abroad, he had captained the 1st XI from 1922 to 1924, and since his association with the club in 1908 he was one of the most prominent players, and probably played in more games than any other member, an excellent cricketer that the club could not afford to lose while still in his prime.
-June 13th 1925 Mitcham’s popular player F Boxall, made 63 runs against the bowling of R S Collins, Gilly Reay, and F O P Harrison of Beddington.
+A great loss to the Beddington Club was that of F O P Harrison who went abroad.
+He had captained the 1st XI from 1922 to 1924, and since his association with the club in 1908, was one of the most prominent players, and probably played in more games than any other member.
+An excellent cricketer that the club could not afford to lose while still in his prime.
+June 13th 1925, Mitcham’s popular player F Boxall, made 63 runs against the bowling of R S Collins, Gilly Reay, and F O P Harrison of Beddington.
 Mitcham’s final total of 219 runs was due to the efficiency of Boxall and Hussey.
-Beddington who by the way are old rivals, were put out for 132 runs.
-It was a splendid victory for Mitcham, and their third consecutive win of the season.
+Beddington, who by the way are old rivals, were put out for 132 runs.
+It was a splendid victory for Mitcham and their third consecutive win of the season.
 This year saw the retirement of Rev Hugh Hodgson as Rector of St. Mary’s, Beddington.
 He had captained the Beddington side from1894 to 1904.
 He still maintained his interest in the club until well into his seventies, when he arrived at the club on his motor bike as a spectator.
 This year heralded the end of the Bridges family connection with the cricket club when John Henry Bridges died at the age of 73 years, 12th Feb.1925 at Eastbourne, Sussex.

-The second XI score book shows a total of nine wins, eleven defeats, and only two games drawn, with D Adams and R Johnson topping the bowling and the batting averages.
-Only one century being made in the year by T P Rothwell exactly one hundred against Ashstead, out of a total of 159.
-It was in this year that R E Johnson joined the club, as a youngster, his best innings being 83 runs, playing for the 2nd XI against Purley 2nd XI, he being another member who gave a long and splendid service to the club.
+The second XI score book shows a total of nine wins, eleven defeats, and only two games drawn.
+D Adams and R Johnson topping the bowling and the batting averages.
+Only one century being made in the year by T P Rothwell, exactly one hundred against Ashstead, out of a total of 159.
+It was in this year that R E Johnson joined the club.
+As a youngster, his best innings being 83 runs, playing for the 2nd XI against Purley 2nd XI.
+He being another member who gave a long and splendid service to the club.
 The main event of 1926 must surely be the memorable Gymkhana, which had been an annual event from 1890, apart from the war years.
 The Gymkhana held on Whit Monday, coincided with the General Strike and the complete stoppage of all transport, coupled with brilliant weather, helped to attract a huge crowd which simply packed the Beddington ground.

-On the 14th October 1926 Mr H W Seale a builder from Mitcham, purchased Beddington Park from Alexander Kay-Muir for the sum of £14,900, after holding the land for two months Mr Seale sold it on to the Beddington and Wallington Urban District Council for £21,000.
+On the 14th October 1926 Mr H W Seale a builder from Mitcham, purchased Beddington Park from Alexander Kay-Muir for the sum of £14,900.
+After holding the land for two months Mr Seale sold it on to the Beddington and Wallington Urban District Council for £21,000.
 (Alexander Kay-Muir, born in Lanark was a Co-Director of the Finlay’s Group of Company’s Glasgow, of which Payne’s Poppets, Waddon, were a parent company.)
-Mr Searle must have been delighted at his financial coup.
+Mr Seale must have been delighted at his financial coup.